 Surgery usually is a last resort for people who have severe symptoms that have not improved with other treatments.
 Types of surgeries include bullectomy and lung volume reduction surgery.
 For example, a lung transplant might be an option for people who have very severe COPD.

-Brian's Story: COPD and the Life2000 Ventillation System
+Brian's Story: COPD and the Life2000 Ventilation System

-Brian's Story: The Difference with Life2000 Ventillation System
+Brian's Story: The Difference with Life2000 Ventilation System

-Brian's Story: Life Before and After Life2000 Ventillation System
+Brian's Story: Life Before and After Life2000 Ventilation System

 Find out more.